Key takeaways

 • Lenders calculate how much interest you’ll pay with each payment in two main ways: simple or on an amortization schedule.

-• With both simple and amortized interest loans, payments remain the same over the life of the loan.
-The difference, however, is in how interest is applied to the principal amount.
+• The difference between the two is in how interest is applied to the principal amount.

 In an amortizing loan, the part of your payment that goes toward interest decreases over time and the part that goes toward the principal balance increases.
-With a simple interest loan, the amount you pay in interest with each payment remains the same for the loan’s lifetime.
+With a simple interest loan, the interest you pay for each payment remains the same for the loan’s lifetime.

 Lightbulb Icon